tomkyle/negatives-positive/README.md

 # Usage

-Run *positive* without parameters to get a short help text:
+Open your terminal application and go to your images directory. *positive* will work in the current working directory.

 ```bash
 $ positive [options] [-a | file(s)]
 ```

 ## Options

+Run *positive* without parameters to get a short help text.

 ### Files and output